 Floodplains serve many useful purposes, and those that are preserved in their natural state provide a wide range of benefits.
 They serve as natural drainage basins which hold, filter, and disperse floodwaters as well as contribute to maintaining water quality and providing wildlife habitats.
 The City preserves several passive park areas in the floodplain in Jeffries Creek Park, Timrod Park, and the Pettigrew Millpond and has established an Environmental Protection Overlay District along Jeffries Creek to protect water quality and preserve the natural habitat.
 Do your part to protect these sensitive areas by not littering and preventing excessive and/or polluted runoff from your property.
 The following FEMA publication provides further information regarding the protection of this vital resource:

 This information is provided as a service by the City of Florence.
 Inquiries related to flooding issues should be made to the City of Florence Planning, Research & Development Department, 324 W. Evans Street at 843-665-2047.

 South Carolina Department of Natural Resources (DNR) has many helpful guides to understanding the nature of flood hazards and mitigation efforts within the State.
 Their website can be accessed by clicking here.
 SCDNR

 Most of us have probably heard of the Federal Emergency Management Agency (FEMA).
 FEMA provides many resources that we here in Florence can benefit from.
-FEMA’s website offers a chance to explore their agency and its affects both nationally and locally.
+FEMA’s website offers a chance to explore the agency and its effects both nationally and locally.
 FEMA

-Check out real time water levels of our Jeffries Creek here Real-Time Water Levels .
+Check out real-time water levels of our Jeffries Creek here National Water Dashboard.